|

 LaVelle'.

-Carlos Ramirez was a famous
+Carlos Ramirez was a famous singer

-famously featured in 'Bathing Beauty' with Esther Williams in 1944.
+in 'Bathing Beauty' with Esther Williams in 1944.

 Schenectady Gazette 15th June